MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 <!-- TODO: review and rewrite post R9 -->

 The dialogs library has a few additional pieces included to make dialogs more useful.
-Besides the different [types of dialogs](#dialog-types) discussed below, the library contains the idea of a *dialog set*, *dialog context*, and *dialog result*, and *dialog manager*.
+Besides the different [types of dialogs](#dialog-types) discussed below, the library contains the idea of a *dialog set*, *dialog context*, *dialog result*, and *dialog manager*.

 A *dialog set* is a collection of dialogs.
 Each dialog instance is added to the dialog set with an ID unique to that set.
 When your bot wants to start a certain dialog or prompt within the dialog set, it uses that ID to specify which dialog to use.
 Both adaptive and component dialogs contain an inner dialog set.